-You might think your bodily injury liability coverage will cover those expenses, but that coverage only steps in to cover injuries of parties in another vehicle from an at-fault accident.
-It does not cover you.
-While another driver’s bodily injury liability coverage can help if you are injured in an accident that another insured driver caused, it may take months for their car insurance company to pay your medical bills.
-Your health insurance might pay, but many health care plans have high deductibles and copays that can stretch finances to the breaking point before the insurance settlement with the at-fault driver is reached.
+You might think your bodily injury liability coverage will cover those expenses, but that coverage only steps in to cover injuries sustained by injuries that you cause to others if you’re the driver in an at-fault accident.
+It does not cover you or any passengers that are family members.
+While another driver’s bodily injury liability coverage can help if you are injured in an accident that another insured driver caused, determining liability can be time consuming and your medical bills could go unpaid during that time.

 How does MedPay work on auto insurance?

-The beauty of MedPay is that it generally kicks in quickly to pay your medical bills, health insurance deductible and copays, up to the policy limits.
+Medical payments coverage generally kicks in quickly to pay your medical bills, health insurance deductible and copays, up to the policy limits.
 It also covers other out-of-pocket costs that your health policy might not pay, including ambulance fees, chiropractic, dental, prosthetics and, in a worst-case scenario, funeral expenses.

 What does MedPay cover?

 If you are considering purchasing medical payments coverage, you are probably wondering what protections you will get.
 Here are some of the coverages that medical payments coverage provides: